 Yes, planning is effective when you have complete knowledge of your available resources.
 A messy kitchen or store will waste your time to a large extent even to find a simple ingredient.

 First thing first, declutter your kitchen and store.
-Give some time to organise your kitchen.
+Give some time to organize your kitchen.

 Check the stock for grains, spices, milk, lentils, and vegetables.
 Check the expiry dates of packaged items.
 Be smart to discard them if the expiry date is over for more than a month or two.
 You might get shocked to see your actual stock in the kitchen.